awakzdev/cloud-functions-migrate/README.md

 ```

 ## Terraform Iteration
-- An additional terraform file has been added with the resources this is supposed to iterate on
+An additional terraform file has been added with the resources this is supposed to iterate on.